 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

-Aprilia’s traction and wheelie control and an up/down quickshifter are some of the best in the business.
+Aprilia’s traction control, wheelie control and an up/down quickshifter are some of the best in the business.
 You also get riding modes, launch control, a pitlane limiter and cruise control, as well as top notch Brembos and Pirelli Super Corsa SP rubber.

 Semi active rebound and compression damping are adjusted by stepper motors inside the Öhlins forks and shock, based on road and wheel speeds, lean angle, rider aids intervention and IMU readings.
 Preload is still mechanically adjustable.